 In general, reduction operations for federal aid roadway debris is not eligible for ER funding.
 The final disposition of the debris is the responsibility of the maintaining public agency

 Some of the debris being removed is being hauled to a temporary location and then transported to a permanent location (landfill).
 Is the cost of hauling the debris from the temporary location to the landfill eligible?

-No. Emergency relief funding will only pay for the initial hauling of the debris from the roadway.
-Subsequent haulings are not eligible.
+ER funding will only pay for the initial hauling of the debris from the roadway.
+Subsequent hauling is not eligible.
 In addition, the initial debris hauling must be transported to the most expeditious location, which is usually the closest Debris Management Site (DMS) or landfill.
 Excessively long haul routes will not be reimbursable.
 As stated in the ER Manual, the debris must be transported within the general proximity of the roadway.
 Tipping fees, if applicable to the initial hauling, are reimbursable.

 FHWA will not base its estimates using the percentages from FEMA's worksheets.

 Reimbursement under the FHWA ER program must be based on actual first push and first pass time sheets and load ticket volumes to be eligible.

 If damages from leaning trees are within FHWA-defined eligible limits and are such that the responsible agency decides that they cannot be saved and need to be cut, then this cost is reimbursable under the ER program provided it is performed at the same time as the first push and/or first pass operations of the debris removal.
 The costs of replacing trees removed in this manner are not eligible for reimbursement.